-Dr. Doub shares, “The best thing families can do is connect to local Al-Anon group to find others experiencing the same journey.
+Dr. Doub shares, “The best thing families can do is connect to a local Al-Anon group to find others experiencing the same journey.
 People in early recovery, just like all of us, need love, support, and structure.
 The Al-Anon peer group is crucial to providing appropriate supports while setting appropriate limits.”

-- Tip #3: Be present without judgement.
+- Tip #3: Be present without judgment.

 Learn to sit with uncomfortable topics in order to give your loved one the space needed to express negative feelings regarding addiction and recovery without feeling judged.